How Long Does It Take to Get a Passport?

 How long does it take to renew a passport?

-The costs to renew a passport are cheaper than first-time applicants (currently $110 vs $145) but the processing times remain the same.
-Expect a six- to eight-week wait once you have completed the passport renewal application, which, in addition to a new passport photo and payment, requires you to send away your most recent passport (and why you should never throw out an expired passport).
-Fear not, you should get that back to save all your previous passport stamps.)
+The costs to renew a passport are cheaper than first-time applicants (currently $110 vs $145) but the processing times are similar.
+Expect a 10-12 week wait once you have completed the passport renewal application, which, in addition to a new passport photo and payment, requires you to send away your most recent passport (and why you should never throw out an expired passport).
+Fear not, you should get that back to save all your previous passport stamps.
 Of course, expedited service is available to renew a passport too.
 You should be able to renew in 6-8 weeks for yet another $60 fee.
 There are also certain times of the year when passport applications and renewals are likely to be processed more quickly, so be conscious of that too.

-Little kids will need more frequent passport renewals
+Why do kids need more frequent passport renewals?

-Because their faces are changing so rapidly, passports for children under the age of 16 are only good for five years.
+Because their faces are changing so rapidly!
+Thus they are only good for five years.
 Note: Every person, regardless of age, traveling outside the country needs a passport book or passport card.
 This means that your child could have as many as four passports before they turn 16.
-Processing time for children’s passports is the same standard six- to eight-week timeframe, with the same expedited services outlined above available.
+Processing time for children’s passports is the same standard 10-12 week timeframe, with the same expedited services outlined above available.

 What happens if you lose your passport?

 According to USA Today, “If you lose your passport in the United States, you must report the loss to the State Department immediately to prevent the fraudulent use of your passport and to start the process of obtaining a replacement.
 If you are outside of the United States you must contact your nearest U.S. embassy or consulate.”
 Getting a replacement passport book will cost you at least $135, with expedited service starting at an additional $60 and overnight delivery from $15.
 In short, keep your passport in a safe and secure location to avoid a financial hit and infinite stress, phone calls, and paperwork.
 Plus, your passport is sometimes valid in the United States but “expired” in other countries, so stay on top of those renewals!

 What is a passport card?

 While both the traditional blue passport book and wallet-size passport card are proof of citizenship, the how, when, and where they can be used is very different.
-A passport book is acceptable for all international travel, but a passport card is good only when entering the United States at land border crossings and sea ports-of-entry from Canada, Mexico, the Caribbean, and Bermuda.
+A passport book is acceptable for all international travel, but a passport card is good only when entering the United States at land border crossings and seaports-of-entry from Canada, Mexico, the Caribbean, and Bermuda.
 It’s the only time you don’t need a passport to travel abroad.
 The other difference is the price: passport cards cost less than half that of a full passport book, however processing time and lengths of validity are identical.

 My passport is expiring this year but I’m fine to travel still, right?